 Another kind of man-in-the-middle attack is DNS hijacking.
 The attacker interсepts your IP address and return the wrong IP address when a browser sends a query.
 Instead of sending to a right website, the perpetrator intercepts or redirects the query to trick your browser into displaying the wrong website.

 Businesses are shifting to the cloud because of cost-efficiency, accessibility, and scalability.
 Despite the convenience, it is easy to assume that cloud infrastructure is inherently secure.
 Cloud computing is a complex architecture involving an extensive distributed server network with many possible attack points.
-Both clients and vendors share the responsibility to strengthen the cloud’s security and safeguard stored data.
-Want to know more about cloud storages and their security, here we have a great post about cloud storage security.
+Both clients and vendors are responsible for strengthening the cloud’s security and safeguarding stored data.
+Want to know more about cloud storage and their security?
+Here, we have a great post about cloud storage security.

 As the work-from-home culture becomes ingrained in the business community, the security spotlight shifts to devices users use to access corporate data.
 Endpoint devices, such as laptops, mobile phones, or flash drives, can compromise the organization’s network if they are not secured with biometric locks, antimalware, and other protectionary measures.